chrisgrieser/nvim-various-textobjs/README.md

 ## Advanced Usage

-### Smart Alternative to `gx`
+### Forward-Seeking `gx`
 <!-- LTeX: enabled=false --><!-- vale off -->
-Using the URL textobject, you can also write a small snippet to replace netrw's `gx`.
 The code below retrieves the next URL (within the amount of lines configured in the `setup` call), and opens it in your browser.
-While this is already an improvement to vim's built-in `gx`, which requires the cursor to be standing on a URL to work, you can even go one step further.
-If no URL has been found within the next few lines, the `:UrlView` command from [urlview.nvim](https://github.com/axieax/urlview.nvim) is triggered.
-This searches the entire buffer for URLs to choose from.
+As opposed to vim's builtin `gx`, this is forwardseeking, meaning your cursor does not have to stand on the URL.
 <!-- LTeX: enabled=true --><!-- vale on -->

 ```lua